Chief Abram B. Burnett Family

 Cyrus Tober.

-Before Chief Burnett and his People had travelled the Death March, he had fallen in love with his first wife, D'Moosh-Kee-Kee-Awh (Dah-Moosh-Ke-Keaw), a wealthy Potawatomi woman of great beauty.
-She was much esteemed by the whites for her admirable qualities.
 She was known to have been quite desired by many men and was also known to have had somewhat of a romantic history.
 Many men courted and wanted the heart of a young D'Moosh-Kee-Kee-Awh (Dah-Moosh-Ke-Keaw).
 One story had documented that two chiefs in a desperate rivalry had fought and in doing so had inserted their tomahawks into each other's skulls.
 One of them survived for four days and while laying in his death bed he had sent for D'Moosh-Kee-Kee-Awh (Dah-Moosh-Ke-Keaw).
 As she approached him at his death bed, to her surprise and unexpectedly, he attempted to kill her under the romantic hallucination that her spirit would accompany him on a sort of bridal tour to the spirit world.
 Feeble and dying, he failed of his deadly purpose, and she escaped with a slight gash in the forehead.
 Chief Burnett, taking an interest in the beautiful D'Moosh-Kee-Kee-Awh (Dah-Moosh-Ke-Keaw) would follow his heart.
 He would protect her and was known to have taken her to his wigwam.

 Above: An early to mid 1800s drawing of the Burnett's Mound in Topeka, KS, looking southwest.
 Before the arrival of Chief Abram B. Burnett of the Potawatomis, this large mound was originally called Webster's Mound and possibly once known as Knox's Mound.